jose-marquez89/de-learning-notes/intro-to-relational-databases-sql/glue_together_table_with_foreign_keys.md

 - `RESTRICT`: throws an error
 - `SET NULL`: set the referencing column to `NULL`
 - `SET DEFAULT`: set the referencing column to a pre-defined default

+### Additional notes
+- altering a key constrain doesn't work with `ALTER COLUMN`
+    - you need to `DROP` the key constraint and then `ADD` a new one with a different `ON DELETE` behavior
+    - you need to know the name of the constraint when you try to delete it
+    - you can find these names in the `information_schema`